 Amazon adverts run primarily on keywords.
-Simply put these are the words people type into the Amazon search engine in order to find what they’re looking for.
-So if someone is looking for a book, then at a basic level they will type the word book and get a list of results.
+Simply put these are the words people type into the Amazon search engine to find what they’re looking for.
+So if someone is looking for a book, then at a basic level they will type the word ‘book’ and get a list of results.

-Bids on this particular keyword are likely to be stupidly high and a sure fire way to blow your advertising budget in a nano-second, if you want to rank at the top of the list.
+Bids on this particular keyword are likely to be stupidly high and a sure fire way to blow your advertising budget in a nano-second.

 This is where you need to think like a customer.
-When you type in a search term like this you’ll get all manner of unrelated products so you try to narrow your search.
-You may then add something like ‘for kids’ and then to narrow it down again ‘aged 7 to 11.’
+When you type in a search term like ‘book’ you’ll get books of every genre, most of which don’t interest you at all.
+As a result, you’ll try and narrow your search.
+You may then type ‘for kids’ and if you still don’t get the results you desire, you may add ‘aged 7 to 11.’